Pet shipping: Australia

-Cat breeds such as the Savannah cat, Safari cat, Chausie and Bengal cat are banned from entering Australia, according to the Environmental Protection and Biodiversity Conservation Act of 1999.
-Dog breeds such as wolfhounds, Japanese Tosa, Pit-bull Terrier, Presa Canario and the Fila Brasileiro are banned under the legislation of the Department of Home Affairs.
+Cat breeds such as the Savannah cat, Safari cat, Chausie, and Bengal cat are banned from entering Australia, according to the Environmental Protection and Biodiversity Conservation Act of 1999.
+Dog breeds such as wolfhounds, Japanese Tosa, Pit-bull Terrier, Presa Canario, and the Fila Brasileiro are banned under the legislation of the Department of Home Affairs.

 United States

-American Pit Bull Terrier, Staffordshire Bull Terrier, American Staffordshire Terrier, American Bulldog and American Mastiff are banned dog breeds by the federal government of the United States.
+American Pit Bull Terrier, Staffordshire Bull Terrier, American Staffordshire Terrier, American Bulldog, and American Mastiff are banned dog breeds by the federal government of the United States.

 United Kingdom

-The Parliament of the United Kingdom implemented the Dangerous Dogs Act 1991, which prohibits the Pit Bull Terrier, Japanese Tosa, Dogo Argentino and the Fila Brasileiro from entering the UK.
+The Parliament of the United Kingdom implemented the Dangerous Dogs Act 1991, which prohibits the Pit Bull Terrier, Japanese Tosa, Dogo Argentino, and the Fila Brasileiro from entering the UK.

 Process

 Pets can be shipped as carry-on baggage, checked baggage or in the cargo of an aeroplane.
-If the animal is small enough to fit under the passenger seat in an airline-compliant carrier (such as kittens, rabbits and Maltese shit-zu dogs) some airlines allow the pet in the cabin of the plane as carry-on baggage.
-Larger dogs (such as a full grown Labrador) and cats are flown as checked baggage in the climate controlled sections of the cargo hold.
+If the animal is small enough to fit under the passenger seat in an airline-compliant carrier (such as kittens, rabbits and Maltese Shih-Tzu dogs), some airlines allow the pet in the cabin of the plane as carry-on baggage.
+Larger dogs (such as a full-grown Labrador) and cats are flown as checked baggage in the climate controlled sections of the cargo hold.

+Alternatively, pets can be shipped via ground transport.
+Platforms like CitizenShipper help owners find professional pet transporters for a small fee.
+Ground transport is generally considered a safer option than air travel due to decreased stress on the animal.
+Ground transport also carries fewer risks and restrictions and is more convenient for pet owners and breeders.

 All required paperwork is provided by the owner at check-in.
 They are then placed in a pet carrier that is approved by the International Air Transport Association and relocated to a separate baggage handling area specifically for animals.
 Animals are the last of the baggage to board the plane, to reduce the amount of time in the confined space.
 Baggage handlers strap animal crates in place and wrap them with perforated air cushion rolls.
 Cargo hold size and conditions depend on the airline and type of plane the pet is being flown in.
 For most planes, the baggage area is directly below the passenger cabins.
 To meet restrictions set by the ‘Animal Welfare Act’, airlines do not travel in extreme hot or cold temperatures to avoid increasing health risks.
 Pets remain in the carrier and are not accessed by cabin crew throughout the duration of the flight.
 When the flight arrives at the destination, ground staff ensure pets are unloaded as soon as possible after landing.